stavoltafunzia/Maverick/README.md

 to compile, and
   > make install

-to install the library in `/usr/local/maverick/`.
+to install the library (the default path being `/usr/local/maverick/`, can be changed with the INSTALL_PATH argument).
 When compiling the C++ library, you may need to specify some dependency libraries (ipopt and blas) with the command
   >make IPOPT_INCLUDE=\<compiler_flag_to_use_ipopt_headers> IPOPT_LIB=\<compiler_flag_to_link_to_ipopt_library> BLAS=\<compiler_flag_to_link_to_blas_library>

-By default ipopt is sought in /usr/local/ipopt, and the blas library used is ATLAS.
+By default ipopt is looked for in /usr/local/ipopt, and the blas library used is ATLAS.

 If you want to use the Python(3) library, type
   >make python